edanalytics/lightbeam/README.md

 ```bash
 lightbeam delete path/to/config.yaml
 ```
-Delete payloads you've previously sent (by ID).
-For example, for the `localEducationAgencies` endpoint, the `localEducationAgencyId` attribute is extracted from the payload, looked up in the Ed-Fi API (via a `GET` request), and then the corresponding `id` is deleted.
-(Payload hashes are also deleted from [saved state](#state).)
+Delete payloads you've previously sent.
+This process
+1. determines the natural keys for each endpoint
+1. iterates through your payloads and look up each natural key via a `GET` request to the API
+1. if exactly one result is returned, it is then `DELETE`d by `id`

+Payload hashes are also deleted from [saved state](#state).
 Endpoints are processed in reverse-dependency order to prevent delete failures due to data dependencies.

 Note that `student` resource payloads *cannot be deleted* since other resources may reference them.
 (This is an Ed-Fi API restriction.)